Ruanrodrigues20/post-install-pop-os/README.md

 1. **Clone the Repository or Download the Script:**

-   If you don't have the script locally, run the following command to clone the repository:
+   If you do not have the script locally, run the following command to clone the repository:

    ```bash
    git clone https://github.com/Ruanrodrigues20/post-install-pop-os.git cd post-install-pop-os